 Historical Trade Beads

+Beads gradually stopped being a medium of exchange in favour of the European “monetary” system.
+They were kept instead as ornaments and decorations and are still a treasured part of indigenous culture and artwork.
 Beads that have survived over the years have grown even more beautiful as their colors have mellowed into lustrous shades which modern man cannot duplicate.
-Beadwork continues to be an integral part of native artwork.